decoy/blog/source/_posts/2018-06-18-react-redux.md

   });
 ```

-> Read more in about immutable changes in the [redux basics tutorials](https://redux.js.org/basics/reducers#handling-actions).
+> **Note:** Read more in about immutable changes in the [redux basics tutorials](https://redux.js.org/basics/reducers#handling-actions).
 If using newer javascript features, there are a few other options as well.

 After any action is received by the store, it fires an update event.
 React components are wrapped in a container component that triggers updates when the store updates.
 A component is wrapped using the redux 'connect' function that maps the application store to the component properties.
 If you use best practices (immutable), this map is bright enough to tell when that section of the state is different or not.
 Other than that, the wrapper component doesn't do much magic.
 It simply subscribes to the store 'update' event and uses setState() when something changes to trigger the normal react update.